 15. Osteoporosis Protection

 This fruit is anti-inflammatory, antiviral, and antihistamine in nature.
-It also contains flavonoids that prevent the release of the compounds that help in inflammation of the joints and muscles caused due to gout, arthritis, exercise, fibromyalgia, and allergies.
+It also contains flavonoids that prevent the release of the compounds that help in inflammation of the joints and muscles caused due to gout, arthritis, exercise, fibromyalgiai XA common disorder that results in widespread discomfort and pain in the muscles and joints, often accompanied by fatigue and stress. , and allergies.
 Osteoporosis, which is essentially an inflammatory disease, can be prevented and treated with prickly pear supplementation (23).

 16. Stroke Prevention